ola-tse/tig-stack/README.md

 # Telegraf, InfluxDB, Grafana (TIG) Stack

-Gain the ability to analyze and monitor telemetry data by deploying the TIG stack within minutes using [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
+Get up and running with your own data in TIG within minutes.

 ## ⚡️ Getting Started